██████╗ ██████╗ ███╗ ██╗███████╗██╗ ██████╗

 Multiple Linters

 Support for ESLint, Oxlint and Biome.
-Choose the one that best fits your project.
+Choose the one that fits your project.

 Multiple Formatters